 2. Climate change, displacement and risk of conflicts in the Bay of Bengal region

-The Bay of Bengal region’s already high vulnerability to natural disasters such as storm surges, cyclones, floods is likely to exacerbate in frequency and severity due to climate change,with huge economic and security implications.
-Adverse climate change will increase population displacement and migration pressures and exacerbate risks of conflicts within and beyond the region.
-While some of the countries in the region have made considerable progress in their respective national strategies for disaster response, natural resource management and climate action, yet, the region lacks an integrated, effective cooperation and institutional framework to address these risks.
+The Bay of Bengal region’s already high vulnerability to natural disasters such as storm surges, cyclones, floods are expected to increase in frequency and severity as a result of climate change, with significant economic and security consequences.
+Climate change will increase population displacement and migration pressures and the risks of conflict within and outside the region.
+While several of the region’s nations have achieved significant progress in their respective national disaster response, natural resource management and climate change policies, yet, the region lacks an integrated, efficient collaboration and institutional framework to handle these threats.

 • How can the region form a unified and coherent voice to garner international support for its climate change adaptation efforts?

 3. Reinvigorating regional growth through connectivity, trade and investment

 The Bay of Bengal region continues to suffer from connectivity and infrastructure deficits.
-Despite the strong advocacy by various country leaders for enhanced connectivity initiatives and push for speeding up the process of finalizing the Free Trade Agreement, the region have not so far made satisfactory progress in this area.
+Despite the strong advocacy by various country leaders for enhanced connectivity initiatives and push for speeding up the process of finalizing the Free Trade Agreement, the region has been unable to make satisfactory progress in this area.
 The Indo-Pacific basin's relevance as a worldwide trade and commerce hub is frequently debated these days.

 • How can the region overcome its connectivity deficits, striking a balance between economic imperatives and security and sovereignty concerns?

 • How can the region exploit and take advantage of extra-regional initiatives – such as the ASEAN and the Belt and Road Initiative (BRI) and the Indo-Pacific Strategy (IPS) – to foster regional connectivity and promote trade, investment and inclusive growth?